netbox-community/ansible_modules/CONTRIBUTING.md

 You can see the specific details of what happens in CI in  `.travis.yml`.
 An overview of what you need to do is:

-* Run a test instance of Netbox on port 32768.
+* Run a test instance of NetBox on port 32768.
 The `netbox-docker` project makes this easy.

 ```
 git clone git@github.com:netbox-community/netbox-docker.git